-Merissa's work sets out to explore, interrogate and dissect the many aspects of her own existence, including her own ancestry, emotions, mental health, self acceptance, identity and healing.
-She works in a variety of different medium, employing the principle that the spirit, energy and inspiration of the piece dictates the materials used and the processes followed.
+My work sets out to interrogate and dissect the many aspects of my own existence, including my ancestry, emotions, mental health, self acceptance, identity and healing.
+Often working in a variety of different mediums, I employ the same methodology across all my creative projects and work with the principle that the spirit, energy and inspiration of the subject determine the materials and form of the piece.

-Merissa is a strong advocate of art as a form of creative therapy and strongly believes that engaging in art - whether in a creative capacity or a voyeuristic role - has a beneficial effect on mental health and personal wellbeing.
+I am a strong advocate of art as a form of creative therapy and strongly believe that engaging in art - whether in a creative capacity or a voyeuristic role - has a beneficial effect on mental health and personal wellbeing.

 Photo credit: Ekaterina Garbauske